toriis-portal/toriis/README.md

   <a href="#technologies">Technologies</a> •
   <a href="#team">Team</a> •
   <a href="#usage">Usage</a> •
+  <a href="#contribute">Contribute</a> •
   <a href="#license">License</a>
 </p>

 ## Background

 TORIIS (Transparent and Open Resource for Institutional Investments) is an interactive and dynamic web interface to visualize the University of Illinois Systems’ investment portfolio, with a focus on assets invested in corporations that profit from the extraction, transportation, or combustion of coal, petroleum, or natural gas.
+With [toriis.earth ](https://www.toriis.earth/home), we aim to promote environmental awareness and inspire action for the preservation of our planet by use of user-friendly & interactive data visualizations of institutional investments through an environmental lens.

+TORIIS was created by as a result of a grant from the Illinois Green Fund awarded by the [University of Illinois Student Sustainability Committee](https://www.studentaffairs.illinois.edu/about/committees/student-sustainability-committee).

 ## Technologies

 This application is built with the [T3 Stack](https://create.t3.gg/): React, NextJs, TypeScript, tRPC, Prisma, Tailwind CSS, NextAuth.

 ## Team

+### Hack4Impact

 <table align="center">
   <tr>